yajirobee/logs/memo/general/2020-05-13-software_engineering_lessons.md

 ---
 layout: memo
-title: My Best Practice of Software Engineering
+title: Lessons of Software Engineering learned from my experience
 ---

 Lessons and best practices from my experience.
 This is a living document.